deepjs/deep-marked/README.md

 ## Meta-language

 Remarque : "Block" and "inline" refer to concepts related to markdown.
 A "block" start line without any spaces (or tabulations), as heading (i.e. # this is title), and couldn't be mixed with other on the same line.
-For inline object, the line could start with spaces, could contains several lexem, and the line and its following (not blank) are wrapped by a paragraph (p tag).
+For inline object, the line could start with spaces, could contains several lexems, and the line and its following (not blank) are wrapped by a paragraph (p tag).

-See [marked](https://github.com/chjj/marked) for basics usage.
+See [marked](https://github.com/chjj/marked) for basics concepts.

 ### Block macros